Free and Cheap Things to Do in New Orleans

 Although most of the swamps in this area aren’t actually in New Orleans, it’s definitely worth a short drive to reach them.

-The one that located in the city is Bayou Sauvage, just 25 minutes from the French Quarter, which is free and where you can enjoy activities such as hunting, fishing, photography and wildlife viewing.
+The one located in the city is Bayou Sauvage, just 25 minutes from the French Quarter, which is free and where you can enjoy activities such as hunting, fishing, photography and wildlife viewing.

 If you are looking more for an organized tour with a boat cruise through a swamp, then take a look at our review of swamp tours available in and around New Orleans.